dsagman/picat/readme.md

 no
 ```

 Technically what is happening here is unification, which we discussed earlier.
-Unification allows for non-deterministic behavior, which we will go into futher later.
+Unification allows for non-deterministic behavior, which we will go into further later.
 But the key point here is what would it be like to write a program with nothing but predicates that work this way?

-Picat has all of this Prolog-stype behavior, but with functions it's more explicit what the input and output of a called object are.
+Picat has all of this Prolog-type behavior, but with functions it's more explicit what the input and output of a called object are.
 You can use `append` or, if you just want to join two lists, you can do this:

 ```
 L3 = L1 ++ L2.